-Roasted Mussels with Garlic-Butter Crumbs – These Mussels topped with garlic butter crumbs and roasted in the oven, serve perfectly as an appetizer, or over pasta for a delicious dinner.
+This Roasted Mussels with Garlic-Butter Crumbs recipe is made with mussels topped with garlic butter crumbs.
+It’s a perfect appetizer idea, or can be served over pasta for a delicious dinner.
 Very quick, SO delicious, and eeeeeasy!

 Hello Hello!
 Wednesday, you’re beautiful! …that’s a lie.

 It’s windy, it’s freezing cold, and it’s raining.
 ON the bright side; no snow.
 Yet.

 Remind me again, why I haven’t moved to a very warm State?
 Duh!

 More importantly, it’s been way too long since we discussed garlic butter.
 Right?!
 You know what’s up!